-The policies found on the website of the Secretariat & Office of General Counsel (SOGC) are compulsory rules for the university community.
-The authoritative copies of the policies are held by the SOGC and bear the seal of the university.
-The online version accessible through the website of the SOGC is available for information purposes only.
-In case of discrepancy between the online version and the authoritative copy held by the SOGC, the authoritative copy shall prevail.
-Please contact the SOGC for assistance if necessary.
+The policies found on the website of the Secretariat are compulsory rules for the university community.
+The authoritative copies of the policies are held by the Secretariat and bear the seal of the university.
+The online version accessible through the website of the Secretariat is available for information purposes only.
+In case of discrepancy between the online version and the authoritative copy held by the Secretariat, the authoritative copy shall prevail.
+Please contact the Secretariat for assistance if necessary.

 |Established:||29 June 1961|

 Last updated: 28 October 2013Type of revision: Housekeeping

 |Mandatory review date:||28 October 2018|

 |Executive contact:||Associate Provost, Human Resources|

 Vacations are pre-planned breaks from the workplace, mutually arranged between managers1 and staff members and meant to provide an opportunity for refreshment and rejuvenation.

 Because the workplace has become so busy and demanding, it is not unusual for staff members to want to postpone their vacations.
 Managers, too, may find it difficult to spare people from their jobs.
 However, vacation is an entitlement, not a privilege, and it is the responsibility of both the staff member and manager to ensure that all Vacation Credits are taken within the appropriate Vacation Credit Year.
 Work assignments should be managed so that staff members can take vacation entitlements without unduly affecting the ongoing operation of their departments.

 The positive effects of a refreshed and rested staff member can reduce the possible tension and stress that can arise from extended periods of hard work with no break.